 - Candace Wright—appointed PCC Chair, serves as a director with Postlethwaite & Netterville, a Louisiana-based accounting and business advisory firm.
 Ms. Wright also serves as the service line leader for the firm’s Assurance Services Group and the firm’s quality control director; and leads the Financial Institutions industry group and Peer Review Services.

-- Timothy Curt—managing director of Warburg Pincus LLC in New York, NY.
+- Timothy Curt—former managing director of Warburg Pincus LLC in New York, NY.

 - Jeremy Dillard—partner with SingerLewak LLP.

-- David Lomax—assistant vice president and underwriting officer of Liberty Mutual Insurance Company in Plymouth Meeting, PA.
+- David Lomax—retired assistant vice president of Liberty Mutual Insurance Company in King of Prussia, PA.

-- Michael Minnis—associate professor at the University of Chicago Booth School of Business.
+- Michael Minnis—professor at the University of Chicago Booth School of Business.